zachshouts/readme-generator/generated-readme.md

   * [Testing](#testing)
   * [Questions](#questions)
   ## Installation
-  Install
+  Installation
   ## Usage
-  Use
+  Usage
   # License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MPL 2.0 license.
   ## Contributing
-  Contribute
+  Contribution
   ## Testing
-  Test
+  Testing
   ## Questions
   Reach me at one of the following
   * [Github](https://github.com/zachshouts)